 Giving Thanks - Arriving Safely Is Thanks Enough

 If Santa can travel safely year in and year out, so can you and your family.
-Just remember these tips from the friendly travel agents at ASTA.
+Just remember these tips from the friendly travel advisors at ASTA.
 With a little TravelSense, everyone will be home for the holidays with warm memories to share.